MATTHEW BARTHOLOME

 “Then why don’t you act like it?”

-That question fuels his passion today.
-Because for Matthew Bartholome, abortion isn’t just an issue—it’s a calling to act, to speak, and to stand for life.
+For Matthew, abortion isn’t just an issue—it’s a calling to act, to speak, and to stand for life.